 Cats are generally quite fussy eaters but from time to time they can consume something that disagrees with them resulting in vomiting it straight back up.

 Intolerances are different to allergies.
 An extremely common dietary intolerance in cats is from cow’s milk as cats lack the required enzyme to digest the lactase in the milk.
 Vomiting and diarrhea are common symptoms of food intolerances in cats.
 Obviously, avoiding the food or drink which causes intolerances is the best way to go.
 Some cats can drink cow’s milk without any problems but many can’t.
-If you must give your cat milk, it is best to purchase milk for cats from your supermarket or pet shop.

 Sudden changes in diet: